ElectricRCAircraftGuy/eRCaGuy_MPLABX/PIC32MZ_Embedded_Connectivity_PIC32MZ2048EFM144/README.md

         1. Assign Pin 14, RG6, to U4TX.
     1. Generate the code.
 1. Close MCC: Tools --> Embedded --> "MPLAB Code Configurator v5: Open/Close"
+    1. It will probably freeze.
+Use `xkill` to kill it: type `xkill` in another terminal, then click the window to kill it.